 Learning to scuba dive is an incredible adventure!
-Your path to breathing underwater is accomplished in three exciting phases:
+Your path to breathing underwater is accomplished by taking the PADI Open Water Course, which consists of three exciting phases:

 1. Knowledge Development- Learn the lingo.

 During the first phase of your PADI Open Water Diver scuba certification, you develop an understanding of the basic principles of scuba diving.
 You learn things like how pressure affects your body, how to choose the best scuba gear and what to consider when planning dives.
 You review what you have studied in the five knowledge sections with your instructor and take a short quiz to be sure you’re getting it.
 At the end of the course, you’ll take a longer quiz that makes sure you have all the key concepts and ideas down.

 This is what it’s all about – diving.
 You develop basic scuba skills by scuba diving in a pool or body of water with pool-like conditions.
 Here you’ll learn everything from setting up your scuba gear to how to easily get water out of your scuba mask without surfacing.
 You’ll also practice some emergency skills, like sharing air or replacing your scuba mask.
 Plus, you may play some games, make new friends and have a great time.
 There are five confined water dives, with each building upon the previous.
 Over the course of these five dives, you attain the skills you need to dive in open water.

 3. Open Water Dives- Locally or on Vacation.